Blog

 Illustration of global fast automated backup and recovery icons.

-Current downtime trend statistics all signal that outages are costlier, attackers are quicker, and customer tolerance is lower.
-Thankfully, by geographically separating production and standby services like we do here at Melbicom, you have the cornerstone of a defensive blueprint.
-Securing operations requires block-level, encrypted replication for near-perfect sync.
-Data streams then need compression and WAN acceleration, seeding the first copy offline, and scripting the spin-ups.
-That way, you have a failover that is integrated into daily workflows.
-Executing this defense blueprint slashes an enterprise’s RTO to minutes and ensures that even the most catastrophic outage is merely a blip.
+Current downtime and cyber-risk data signal that outages are costlier, attackers remain active, and customer tolerance is lower.
+By geographically separating production and standby services on Melbicom dedicated servers, you establish the cornerstone of a defensive blueprint.
+Securing operations requires block-level, encrypted replication for tight sync.
+Data streams then need compression and WAN acceleration, initial seeding over adequate bandwidth, and scripted spin-ups.
+That way, failover is integrated into daily workflows.
+Executing this blueprint can reduce RTO to minutes and help make even a severe outage a recoverable event.

 Get Your Backup-Ready Server